 The full cost of divorce includes the divorce process itself, the financial settlement and child arrangements if there are any.
 Collectively they could potentially cost each spouse £5,000 or more.

 For this reason, it’s important to know what the law says about paying legal fees for a divorce in England & Wales.
 This article provides advice on how you can reduce the cost of your divorce and helps to explain how costs are divided between the divorcing parties.

 Are there rules for paying divorce costs?

-In 90% of divorce cases in the UK, it will be the person initiating the divorce proceedings (Petitioner), who pays the legal fees and court fees.
+In 90% of divorce cases in the UK, it will be the person initiating the divorce proceedings (Applicant), who pays the legal fees and court fees.

 Of course, couples can come to an amicable agreement between themselves regarding the divorce costs.
 One spouse may agree to pay for the legal fees and court fees and offset the total cost against assets such as joint savings.

 Who pays what will likely depend on the circumstances of each couple and how well they get on following the separation.
 There are no hard or fast rules for paying divorce costs, especially when it comes to starting proceedings.

 How much are the court fees in a divorce?